Sustainable Living Center Oregon

 Water can only reach 100 degrees Celsius (212 Fahrenheit); the boiling water raises the temperature of the ingredients within the jar to kill bacteria.
 You use this technique for high-acid foods as they are safe to process at these temperatures.

 Pressure canning uses less water (the jars aren’t covered) as it traps steam inside a pressurized container to raise temperatures beyond 240 degrees Fahrenheit.
-This allows us to preserve food that otherwise would require acid to be added to it.
+This allows us to preserve food that would require acid to be added.

 A pressure canner is a heavy-duty piece of equipment with a vent, a pressure gauge, and screw clamps.
-It is capable of heating the food in the jars to hotter than the temperature of boiling water.
+It can heat the food in the jars to hotter than the temperature of boiling water.

-All low acid a.k.a. alkaline foods must be processed in a pressure canner, not a boiling water bath.
+All low acid, a.k.a. alkaline food,s must be processed in a pressure canner, not a boiling water bath.
 What does that mean?
-It means that any unpickled vegetable, including vegetable soup stocks and all animal products, cannot be safely processed in a boiling water bath.
-You need a pressure canner for them and they are processed for a longer period of time while being under specific pressure for your altitude.
+Any unpickled vegetable, including vegetable soup stocks and animal products, cannot be safely processed in a boiling water bath.
+You need a pressure canner for the,m and they are processed for a longer while under specific pressure for your altitude.

-The reason for that is that although botulism bacteria is killed at the temperature of boiling water, botulism spores can survive that temperature.
+The reason is that although botulism bacteria are killed at the temperature of boiling water, botulism spores can survive that temperature.
 The spores can be eliminated by temperatures hotter than boiling water, which requires a pressure canner, or by creating an extreme pH (as is the case with vinegary pickled foods and sweet preserves).

 Acidic and Non-Acidic Foods

 Vegetables in plain or lightly salted water and animal products have a fairly neutral or slightly alkaline pH.
 Because the pressure canner creates temperatures hotter than boiling water, it can be used to process these non-acidic foods.